-Anyone who has completed any WMT Explorer training in the last two years (3 years if your WMT training was BEFORE August 2013).
+Anyone who has completed any WMT Explorer training in the last two years.
 This course is not for doctors.

 You can read about using prescription antibiotics, Diamox (for high altitude) or strong pain killers in text books, and injectable medications but the problem remains of how to obtain these supplies, how to use them appropriately and your legal position.
 FFH2 training eliminates all these concerns.
 We’ll tell you what medical supplies to take and facilitate you obtaining these for 2 years post-course.
 Our comprehensive course manual serves as an essential field aide memoire.

 Courses normally start no earlier than 9am and finish each day by 5.30.
 The running order and structure of courses may differ depending on the venue and group size but all content will be covered or included in the course manual.
 Tea/coffee/lunch breaks are taken as required.
 Lunches are not provided except on residential courses.

 Review of important legal aspects

 Pain management – use of intramuscular Tramadol

 – reconstitution of drugs